About the Advancing Landcare Pilot Project

 The project will deliver a range of activities, based on the professional development needs and priorities identified through consultation with member groups, landcare professionals, Department of Energy, Environment and Climate Action (formerly DELWP), and other environmental volunteer stakeholders.

-The activities will be delivered across 2022/23 in the format of four workshops, eight webinars, and a series of written materials and will be based on existing data from various sources as well as targeted surveys and consultation with key groups.
+The activities were delivered across 2022/23 in the format of four workshops, eight webinars, and a series of written materials.
+Recordings of the webinars can be found on our Member Resources page.

 Advancing Landcare Project Outcomes